-The junior subordinated debentures were valued at their acquisition date by discounting future cash flows using current interest rates for similar financial instruments, resulting in a Level 2 classification.
-The fair value as of December 31, 2014 and 2013 approximates the carrying amount of the junior subordinated debentures.
+The junior subordinated debentures were valued by discounting future cash flows using current interest rates for similar financial instruments, resulting in a Level 2 classification.

 Accrued Interest Receivable and Payable

 The carrying amounts of accrued interest receivable and payable approximate their fair values given the short-term nature of the receivables and are considered a Level 2 classification.